RegardV/RegardV/README.md

 - **[Janusvision](https://github.com/RegardV/Janusvision)**
   **(Paused)**<br>
   A Dockerized web app running **Janus-Pro-7B** from DeepSeek, featuring a Gradio UI for text-to-image generation and image-based insights.
 Built with GPU acceleration on an Ubuntu KVM with passthroughs and VRAM spillover for an 8GB RTX 4070 (mobile), it’s a solid proof-of-concept for multimodal AI—now on the backburner.
-  - **What’s Done:** Deployed a functional app with CUDA support, optimized builds with caching, and enabled LAN access for testing.
+  - ✅**What’s Done:** Deployed a functional app with CUDA support, optimized builds with caching, and enabled LAN access for testing.
   - **Next Up :** Tuning performance, expanding features (e.g., text-only queries), and refining the UI—on hold to focus on agentic systems.

 <!-- Tip as a comment for you -->